BARBADOS • FOOD INSECURITY • COST OF FOOD

 Barbados relies heavily on imports to meet its food needs.
 An FAO assessment noted that as the economy shifted toward tourism, local agriculture’s share of the national food supply declined, and fewer people made their living from farming.
+This mirrors patterns seen elsewhere in the Caribbean, including the U.S. Virgin Islands, where limited local production and import dependence have also intensified food security concerns.

 Today, the island is part of a wider Caribbean pattern where, in many SIDS, over 80% of the food consumed is imported.
 In Barbados specifically:

 When you import most of your food, global shocks hit hard.
 The World Food Programme and regional partners found that Caribbean households face persistent high food prices, and the vast majority surveyed reported rising prices over just a three-month period.
+These pressures are amplified by fragile island supply chains that leave countries like Barbados exposed to freight costs, delays, and external market volatility.

 For Barbadian consumers, that translates into: